 Sejal Kukadia: Tabla Player and Teacher

-Sejal was born and raised in upstate New York, where she was surrounded by traditional Indian musical instruments.
+Sejal was born and raised in upstate New York, the daughter of Indian immigrants, where she was surrounded by traditional Indian musical instruments.
 Over the years, she has grown to become the only female classical tabla soloist in the United States.

 Although her family had no musical specialties, she dabbled somewhat with this instrument since junior high school, taking it up seriously during her years in college.
 It was only after attending an Indian percussion concert in Manhattan that she made a spontaneous but decidedly firm decision to become a devoted student of tabla.
 She moved to India to start a four-year-long, serious and intense study of the tabla.
 She trained under guru Pandit Divyang Vakil, one of India’s foremost tabla masters.